Screen capture instructions below! See Google translate!

 To locate and download your raw data from ftDNA, see these check marks on the right and follow the instructions from here.
 This is the main dashboard page of your ftDNA pages.

 Most of the time, I read that the companies taking the uploads would want the 37 concatenated.
 Read up on the place you want to upload to make sure nothing has changed and see the different options.
-For instance Gedmatch wants this 37 for their uploads.
-Even if I had multiple companies to choose from for my download, I would use the ftDNA download for my DNA for genealogy uploads.
+I would use the ftDNA download for my DNA for genealogy uploads.

 Again I caution – you will want to save the downloaded raw data files where you can find them on your computer.
 Some go directly to the downloads file; I have my set for desktop.
 Make sure it does not open the file as some systems are now doing.